Lattice control of non-ergodicity in a polar lattice gas: Introduction

-Most of the present experiments on optical lattices are performed with particles that interact via contact-like potentials.
-In the tight-binding regime, those experiments simulate different forms of the Hubbard model, with only on-site interactions~\cite{Jaksch98, Greiner02}.
-Weak nearest-neighbor~(NN) interactions may result from super-exchange processes, crucial for long-range antiferromagnetism~\cite{Mazurenko17}.
-Interestingly, recent experiments are starting to explore the fascinating physics of polar lattice gases, in which particles present significant or even dominant dipole-dipole interactions.
-This includes, in particular, magnetic atoms~\cite{DePaz2013, Baier2016, Patscheider2020}, polar molecules~\cite{Yan2013}, and Rydberg gases~\cite{Guardado-Sanchez2021,Scholl2021}.
-Polar lattice gases are characterized by relatively strong inter-site interactions, and hence allow for the realization of different spin models and extended Hubbard models~(EHMs) \cite{Dutta15}.
-Spin models have been realized in magnetic atoms~\cite{DePaz2013, Patscheider2020}, polar molecules~\cite{Yan2013}, and Rydberg atoms~\cite{Scholl2021}.
-Seminal EHM experiments have been realized using magnetic~\cite{Baier2016} and Rydberg atoms~\cite{Guardado-Sanchez2021}.
-An equivalent realization with polar molecules remains elusive, due to inelastic collisions, although recent experiments on shielding~\cite{Valtolina2020,Anderegg2021,Schindewolf2022} open optimistic perspectives.
+Ultra cold particles in optical lattices and tweezer arrays constitute an exceptional system for studying out-of-equilibrium many-body quantum systems~\cite{Langen2015}, as recently highlighted by experiments on many-body localization~\cite{Schreiber15, Choi16, Rispoli19, Lukin19}, quantum scars~\cite{Bernien17}, and (disorder-free) Stark localization~\cite{Scherg21, Morong21}.
+Most current lattice experiments involve contact-interacting particles.
+In the tight-binding regime, those experiments simulate different forms of the Hubbard model with on-site interactions~\cite{Jaksch98, Greiner02}, although weak nearest-neighbor~(NN) interactions may result from super-exchange~\cite{Trotzky08}.

-Inter-site interactions result in novel physics in polar lattice gases compared to their non-dipolar counterparts, including new ground-states, as crystals and lattice supersolids~\cite{Baranov2012}, and the Haldane insulator~\cite{Torre06}.
-The out-of-equilibrium dynamics is also qualitatively different.
+Recent experiments are focusing on long-range interacting lattice systems, including trapped ions~\cite{Richerme14, Jurcevic14}, Rydberg gases~\cite{Bernien17,Browaeys20,Guardado-Sanchez21,Scholl2021}, and polar lattice gases of magnetic atoms~\cite{DePaz2013, Baier2016, Patscheider2020}, and polar molecules~\cite{Yan2013}.
+These gases are characterized by strong inter-site interactions, and hence allow for the realization of different spin models and extended Hubbard models~(EHMs) \cite{Dutta15}.
+Spin models have been realized in magnetic atoms~\cite{DePaz2013, Patscheider2020}, polar molecules~\cite{Yan2013}, and Rydberg atoms~\cite{Scholl2021}, whereas seminal EHM experiments have been performed using magnetic~\cite{Baier2016} and Rydberg atoms~\cite{Guardado-Sanchez21}.
+Inter-site interactions result in an intriguing dynamics in EHMs~\cite{Valiente09,Nguenang09,Petrosyan07,Li20,Morera21, Fukuhara13, Salerno20, Li21b}.
 In particular, the combination of energy conservation, finite band-width, and dipolar interactions is expected to result in Hilbert-space shattering and disorder-free localization for strong-enough dipolar interactions~\cite{Li2021}.